Robert Tremblay's Profile

 Robert Tremblay’s motivation to run is to help bring nuance back into political discourse.
 He believes that our world is becoming increasingly complex, and we really can no longer afford to be simplistic in how we think about issues.
 Simplifying issues into this side and that side is more than just nearly always factually wrong but is also extremely damaging to our ability to have discussions on the issues that matter most.

-At a recent Alberta Party event, Robert heard Alberta Party MLA Greg Clark say something along the lines of “The Alberta Party rejects either/or thinking because we understand the power of both/and.”
+Robert once heard former-Alberta Party MLA Greg Clark say something along the lines of “The Alberta Party rejects either/or thinking because we understand the power of both/and.”
 He thinks this quote perfectly encapsulates his attraction to the Alberta Party, and why he is working to help the party win this election: The Alberta Party believes in a nuanced, common sense look at all issues in order to find the best solutions.

 Robert has a Bachelor of Science in (Electrical) Engineering, and currently works as an Engineer in Training in the utilities construction sector.
 He is passionate about the way the electrical grid is evolving and wants to help it progress in a low-cost way which will benefit all Albertans.
 He knows that innovative solutions and policy will be needed to ensure that climate goals are balanced with the public fiscal responsibility owed to taxpayers and ratepayers.